colouring-cities/colouring-cities.github.io/README.md

 This is the repo for the Colouring Cities Research Programme Github pages site

+## Tips

+To edit the text on the left-hand sidebar of the site, edit the "description" in _config.yml.

+## License

 [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a